hansonrobotics/HEAD/src/faceshift_puppeteering/README.md

-### Using the parameters to enable mapping
+### Using Blender API PAU animation mode to change
-The parameter fb_mode can be set to control the animation mode of the system.
-Following modes available:
+Differents parts can be controlled by combining  PAU animation modes.
+Current Pau animation modes and their values are supported:

     head (pitch, yaw): 1
     head (roll) : 4